Blog

 It is also worth noting that the attacker can request tokens, login information or other details as many times as they like.
 In order to add more legitimacy to repeat requests, the attacker can also trigger a notification claiming that there has been a suspicious transaction, which can then be chained with more token or password requests under the guise of cancelling a transaction.

-Fake suspicious transaction notification
+Figure 11: Fake suspicious transaction notification.

-Fake one-time password (OTP) request
+Figure 12: Fake one-time password (OTP) request.

 Conclusion